Jill Briscoe

-Jill Pauline Briscoe (née Ryder; born 29 June 1935) is a British-American author, editor, and speaker.
-She has written or co-written over 40 books and serves as the founder and Executive Editor of Just Between Us magazine.
-She is a former member of the boards of directors of World Relief and Christianity Today.
+Jill Pauline Briscoe (née Ryder; born 29 June 1935) is a British–American author, editor, and speaker.
+She has written or co-written over 40 books and is the founder and executive Editor of Just Between Us magazine.
+She is a former member of the board of directors of World Relief and Christianity Today.

-Early life and education
+Early life

 Jill Pauline (née Ryder) Briscoe was born on 29 June 1935 in Liverpool, Lancashire, England, the daughter of William "Bill" and Margaret "Peggy" Ryder.
 She attended Homerton College, Cambridge, graduating with a diploma to teach in the public school system.
 Ryder married her husband and future writing and ministry partner, D. Stuart Briscoe, in 1958 in Liverpool.

 Career and ministry

 Early career

 Briscoe taught for three years, then served for ten years as the director of Capernwray Hall, a nursery school and Christian youth centre.

 Christian ministries

 Elmbrook Church

 Briscoe came to the United States in 1970, when her husband became the senior pastor of Elmbrook Church, in Brookfield, Wisconsin.
 There she served as a member of the laity and established a youth ministry called the God Squad, while also taking the lead in the development of Elmbrook's women's ministry.
 She began to speak extensively all over North America.